csiro-hydrogeology/pyela/README.md

 pip install --upgrade pip
 ```

 For Python 3.x one needs to install pyqt5 for mayavi, as per [these instructions](https://docs.enthought.com/mayavi/mayavi/installation.html).
-As of Jan 2019 be aware that there is a [known issue in mayavi visual rendering with pyqt5 as a backend](https://github.com/enthought/mayavi/issues/656) and 'ela' is affected by this.
+As of Jan 2019 be aware that there is a [known issue in mayavi visual rendering with pyqt5 as a backend on Linux](https://github.com/enthought/mayavi/issues/656) and 'ela' is affected by this.
 Nevertheless this is not a commplete blocker for most 'ela' features so installation instructions are kept here.

 ```bash
 pip search pyqt5 | sort -g